Qubes-Community/Contents/docs/customization/dpi-scaling.md

 - Xfce: Qubes Menu → System Tools → Appearance → Fonts tab: Custom DPI setting: `xxx`
 - KDE: Qubes Menu → System Settings → Font → Force font dpi: `xxx`

-Replace `xxx` accordingly with a number that is a multiple of 6 as numbers that aren't sometimes result in annoying rounding errors that cause adjacent bitmap font sizes to not increment and decrement linearly.
+Replace `xxx` with a number that fits your setup and is a multiple of 6, as numbers that aren't sometimes result in annoying rounding errors that cause adjacent bitmap font sizes to not increment and decrement linearly.

 VMs